-- Some cat behavioral traits prevents the cat from fully integrating and one such trait is their sleep cycle.
+- Some cat behavioral traits prevent the cat from fully integrating and one such trait is their sleep cycle.
 Cats are crepuscular, meaning most active at dawn and dusk and at night, when hunting is most effective.
 The cat is, therefore, most active when we want to sleep.

 - Sometimes the human environment is utterly strange and adaptation for the cat difficult.
 Small apartments come to mind.
 Games are paramount in these environments.

 Cats are very adaptable.
-Here is an example as to how a three legged cat gets noticed when he wants my food:
+Here is an example as to how a three-legged cat gets noticed when he wants my food: